Ashonko/blog.markcite.com/content/blog/tutorials/how-to-download-slideshare-as-ppt.md

 featureImage: images/allpost/slideshare-ppt-blog-feature.jpg
 postImage: images/single-blog/slideshare-ppt-in-blog-feature.jpg
 ---
-This is a tutorial on how you can download a SlideShare presentation in PPT format so  that you can work or make some modification in PowerPoint and then present it to your audience.
+This tutorial will show you how to download a SlideShare presentation in PPT format so that you can work on it or make changes in PowerPoint before presenting it to your audience.

 ### About SlideShare
-SlideShare, owned by Scribd is a sharing site where user can share professional presentation, infographics, videos, documents and many other things.
-They can share these contents privately or publicly.
-It is very often you may find a presentation that you have been looking for already uploaded in SlideShare.
-But downloading the presentation can sometimes be very difficult.
+SlideShare, which is owned by Scribd, is a website where users can share professional presentations, infographics, videos, documents, and other items.
+They have the option of sharing these contents privately or publicly.
+It is very likely that the presentation you are looking for has already been uploaded to SlideShare.
+However, downloading the presentation can be difficult at times.

 ### How to download
 To download a presentation from SlideShare in PPT format,